 - If the respondent comes to the hearing and does not agree to the protective order, you will likely have to testify before a judge and the respondent.

-- If the respondent is representing himself he may ask you questions.
+- If the respondent is self-represented, they may ask you questions.

 I’m scared of the respondent, will I have to sit next to him in court?

-If the respondent comes to the hearing you will most likely see each other.
+If the respondent comes to the hearing, you will most likely see each other.
 You should ask the court’s staff for a safe space to wait for your hearing.
-You can also request that the respondent be held until after you have left the building when the hearing is over.
+You can also request that the respondent be held until you have left the building when the hearing is over.